For many years, therapists did not know how to fix curled toes long-term. Instead, they gave patients toe separators and sent them on their way.

 Therapeutic exercise for curled toes is the most effective, noninvasive treatment available.
 It works best when curled toes are the result of neurological injury like stroke.

-The more you practice using your toe and foot muscles, the better your brain gets at controlling and relaxing those muscles.
+The more you use your toe and foot muscles, the better your brain gets at controlling and relaxing those muscles.
 When beginning treatment of curled toes, rehab exercises are the best place to start.

 Botox is an evidence-based treatment for fixing curled toes after stroke.
 It helps relieve spasticity by acting as a nerve block, resulting in relaxed muscles, which helps the toes relax.
 All stroke patients respond differently to Botox.
 Talk to your therapist to see if you’re a good fit.